Breath of Fire III: Story

-Shortly afterward, the trio are hired by a hooded figure named Loki to steal all the money heavily taxed upon the villagers from the town's corrupt mayor.
-The trio break into the manor and discover McNeil's ancestors haunt it.
-The defeat his spirits, pilfer the gold, and re-distribute his money among the villagers.
-The next morning, the trio The mayor, however, is secretly a member of a large crime syndicate.
-He hires two hitmen, the horse brothers Balio and Sunder, to exact revenge on the gang for their theft.
-Balio and Sunder proceed to burn down the trio's home in the woods, violently attack them, and leave them for dead.
-Awakening a short while later, Ryu finds himself in the care of Bunyan who had fished him out of the river and found no trace of his friends.
-Believing them to be alive, Ryu leaves Yraald Region and travels to the city of Wyndia.
-Ryu comes across Balio and Sunder once again in Mt.
-Myrneg where he is stabbed, but this time, reanimates into a dragon.
-Upon seeing this, the horse brothers decide to take him to the Royal Family in Wyndia to sell him.
-Unfortunately, they present Ryu to them as he already transformed back to human.
-Balio and Sunder are locked up in the prison along with Ryu, where they meet Nina, child daughter of the King.
-Balio and Sunder trick Nina into releasing them and Ryu manages to break out of his cell.
+Ryu, a preserved baby dragon unearthed by miners, inadvertently shifts form into a young blue-haired boy and is taken in by wandering thieves named Rei, member of the cat-like Woren clan and Teepo, an orphan with no memory of his past.
+They believe Ryu to be just an abandoned child.

-Ryu manages to save Nina, but once again gets beaten by Balio and Sunder.
-Nina saves Ryu from death, and they flee the castle through the catacombs.
-Both Ryu and Nina are discovered once again by Balio and Sunder on Eygnock Rock where they are captured and transported to Genmel.
-Nina and Ryu managed to escape Balio and Sunder, who are now on their trail.
+The trio are hired by a hooded figure named Loki to steal all the money from the town's corrupt mayor.
+They break into the manor, pilfer the gold, and re-distribute his money among the villagers.
+The mayor hires two hitmen, the horse brothers Balio and Sunder, to exact revenge on the gang for their theft.
+Balio and Sunder burn down the trio's home, attack them, and leave them for dead.
+Ryu awakens in the care of a woodsman who fished him out of the river and found no trace of his friends.
+Ryu leaves Yraal Region.
+Ryu comes across Balio and Sunder in Mt.
+Myrneg.
+He is stabbed and reanimates into a dragon.
+The horse brothers take him to the Royal Family in Wyndia to sell him, but he transforms back to human.
+Balio, Sunder, and Ryu are locked up in the prison, where they meet Nina, child daughter of the King.
+Balio and Sunder trick Nina into releasing them and Ryu breaks out of his cell.
+Nina saves Ryu from Balio and Sunder, who are now on their trail.